-I've been researching my ancestral history for several decades, now with accelerated intent since my retirement two years ago.
+I've been researching my ancestral history for several decades.
 Rigorous research into my family's genealogy has been a natural fit for me.
 Paramount in my pursuit of the past is to secure irrefutable, verifiable documentation that can only be discovered through hard work -pertinent facts that the mere passerby cannot obtain by simply reading dates and names engraved on weathered stone.
 My quest for proof of life requires much more than patience, time, energy, comfortable shoes with good soles needed when exploring historic cemeteries.
 It really helps to have a loving spouse who is willing to accompany one on field trips to national and regional archives, perusing dusty, giant tomes and fragile, faded documents in courthouses.
 To be a really good genealogist, one must possess a lust for learning, quest for knowledge, insatiable curiosity, and a reputation for being a bit of a sweet sleuth and beating down the bushes with the perseverance of a pit bull.
 And hopefully, in time, one digs up a nugget within a birth/marriage bond/death certificate, discovers an age-yellowed journal/diary/family Bible, a tattered scrapbook bulging at the seams with memorabilia, and precious, delicate, artifacts.
 Preserving the past with respectful, reflective passion.

 CORRECTIONS + ADDITIONS: If you wish to offer information regarding corrections, family links, or provide additional data that I can incorporate into an individual's bio, please click the 'Edit' tab on the memorial in question and use the "Suggest a Correction" link to send me an email.
 I'll be delighted to accommodate.
 Please don't post requests on my profile page - I'll see your SAC Edit/email and respond more quickly.

 COPYRIGHT: Per FAG policies regarding photos I have taken and submitted, as well as biographies I have written, I hold the copyright, so please DO NOT copy, lift, modify, alter, or post my pix or bios on any web-site for any purpose without written permission by me.

 I am not related and I know what you mean by "bullies".
 There are several that are just as distantly related demanding I transfer common ancestry to them.
 They are just plain rude and don't even have the respect to tell how they are related.